 Application & Eligibility

-The Innovation Fund is a milestone based fund where successful applicants share several traits including:
+The George Shultz Innovation Fund (GSIF) is a co-investment seed fund where successful applicants share several traits including:

 - A committed team